 It recognises that not all services are delivered from buildings that we own or lease - but are integrated into our communities with staff working out of health centres and community venues such as libraries or schools or frequently delivering services in people's own homes.

-Many of our services are delivered in partnership with primary care, social care and the voluntary sector and our estates strategy will be a key way in which we can continue to facilitate wider integration and partnership working.
+sector and our estates strategy will be a key way in which we can continue to facilitate wider integration and partnership working.